jgygi/SPEAR_manuscript/Data/README.md

 TCGA-BC:
 All files are made accessible from *Singh, A. et al. DIABLO: an integrative approach for identifying key molecular drivers from multi-omics assays.
 Bioinforma.
 Oxf.
 Engl.
 35, 3055–3062 (2019)*

+The data files (*Singh_TCGA_TCGA.normalised.mixDIABLO.RData* and *Singh_TCGA_trainTestDatasetsNormalized.RDATA*) are too large for GitHub (200 Mb).
+We are deciding the best way to host them.
+Until then, reach out to me (jeremy.gygi@yale.edu) for access to these two files.